rstrube/react-webpack-tutorial/README.md

 </html>
 ```

-For now terminate the webpack development server using `CTRL+C`.
+For now, terminate the webpack development server using `CTRL+C`.

 ## Production Builds
 Up until now we've been running everything via the Webpack development server.
-This is the preferred way to develop, but it's worthwhile understanding how you would create a production build for you application.
+This is the preferred way to develop, but it's worthwhile to understand how you would create a production build for your application.
 This could be served up by an application server like Nginx if you felt inclined.
 For the purposes of this tutorial we won't actually setup a separate application server, we'll just show you how webpack creates the optimized bundled files that should be deployed to a production environment.

 Previously we setup an npm script called `build`: